VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the Step 1 of the wizard set import type "Category", select property set, click "Select file" navigate toВ ImportsВ folder and choose the categories import file as template.
+4. In the Step 1 of the wizard set import type "Category", select property set, click "Select file" navigate to Imports folder and choose the categories import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below:

 <img src="../../../assets/images/image2013-11-22_16_24_50.png" />

 5. Click "Next" to proceed to Step 2.
 6. The system automatically identified which columns match entity properties.
-The import file doesn't contain the requiredВ **Start Date**В property, so it needs to be set manually.
+The import file doesn't contain the required **Start Date** property, so it needs to be set manually.
 Also check if properties are mapped correctly by automatic mapping.
 The mapping should look like on the screenshot below.
   <img src="../../../assets/images/image2013-11-21_17_22_23.png" />
 7. Finish the wizard.